-- Alarm Mode Use to set the alarm settings for adults and pediatric patients or for neonates.
-The default alarm mode is ADULT, which does not have any indicator.
-Reference To set the alarm mode, p.
-4-29. - Adult Alarm Mode This alarm mode establishes adult upper and lower default alarm threshold settings.

-- Neonate Alarm Mode This alarm mode establishes neonate upper and lower default alarm threshold settings.
-When users select the neonate alarm mode, the NEO indicator appears between the appropriate alarm limit threshold values. - Response Mode The response mode establishes the rate at which the monitoring system responds to changes in SpO2 saturation levels, but does not affect the calculation of pulse rate or recording of trend data, which occurs at one-second intervals.
+- Alarm Mode Use to set the alarm settings for adult and pediatric patients or for neonates.
+The factory default alarm mode is ADULT, which does not have any indicator.
+The institutional default may be set to ADULT or NEONATE.
+Reference Alarm Mode, p.
+4-34. - Adult Alarm Mode This alarm mode establishes adult upper and lower default alarm threshold settings. - • - Neonate Alarm Mode This alarm mode establishes neonate upper and lower default alarm threshold settings.
+When users select the neonate alarm mode, the Baby icon appears between the appropriate alarm limit threshold values. - Response Mode The response mode establishes the rate at which the monitoring system responds to changes in SpO2 saturation levels, but does not affect the calculation of pulse rate or recording of trend data, which occurs at onesecond intervals.
 The response mode, however, may impact SPD alarm behavior.
 The default response mode is NORMAL.
+Reference Response Mode, p.
+4-35.
-Reference To set the response mode, p.
-4-30. - a.
-Normal Response Mode Responds to changes in blood oxygen saturation in five (5) to seven (7) seconds.

-b.
-Fast Response Mode - Responds to changes in blood oxygen saturation levels in two (2) to four(4) seconds.
+- Normal Response Mode Responds to changes in blood oxygen saturation in five (5) to seven (7) seconds. - FAST - Fast Response Mode Responds to changes in blood oxygen saturation levels in two (2) to four(4) seconds.
 This can be particularly helpful for situations that require close monitoring.
 The Fast Response Mode icon in italics appears near the SpO2 value.